-Click here to watch my video–“Your Common App Essay: The Most Important Question”— to get more tips on this very important issue.
-It also includes case studies of my students who earned admission to Stanford and Yale, which will help you get your own creative juices flowing.
+- Gain access to case studies of my students who earned admission to Stanford and Yale, which will help you get your own creative juices flowing.

 “The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?”

-The process of your experience is very important.
-You don’t just want to focus on the obstacle, challenge, setback, or failure itself.
-You also want to connect it to who you are as a person and how this experience has shaped you in some way.
+Obviously, you have to set up the specific “challenge, setback, or failure,” but YOU NEED A NARRATIVE ARC.
+You need the before, during, and after.
+You need to connect the experience to who you are as a person and how this experience has shaped you in some way.